VoronDesign/VoronUsers/printer_mods/Ch4rlesB/V0_Handles_Slim/README.md

 - 4x M3x12 (8 for both sides)
 - 3x M3 Nut (6 for both sides)

-Print the two of the file that fits with your side panel thickness
+Print two of the file that fits your side panel thickness
 - 2.5mm
 - 3mm